BxCppDev/Bayeux/source/bxmctools/examples/ex01/README.rst

    respectively.

-   The ``g4_production`` program is used to run a Geant4 based Monte-Carlo simulation and produce an output simulated data file.
+   The ``g4_production`` program is used to run a Geant4 based Monte-Carlo simulation and produce an output simulated data file both in interactive mode with Geant4 visualization and non-interactive mode.

+   A sample program is provided to browse (ASCII mode) the output simulated data files which contains plain object records of the ``mctools::simulated_data`` class.

    Finally the ``dpp_processing`` program is used to run the Geant4 simulation through a data processing pipeline, using the dedicated data processing